Skip to main content

 RECA — Radiation Exposure Compensation Act

 RECA is a separate federal program from VA disability benefits, administered by the Department of Justice.
-It provides one-time lump-sum payments ($50,000–$100,000) to individuals — including civilians — who were exposed to radiation from nuclear weapons testing or uranium mining.
+It provides one-time lump-sum payments of $100,000 to individuals — including civilians — who were exposed to radiation from nuclear weapons testing or uranium mining.
+(After the July 2025 reauthorization, all RECA categories now pay $100,000.)

 RECA was reauthorized and expanded in July 2025.
 Key changes include expanded coverage for New Mexico residents (present at least 1 year between September 24, 1944, and November 6, 1962) and a new Manhattan Project waste category covering individuals exposed at contamination sites in Missouri, Tennessee, Alaska, and Kentucky.